-The Mortgage Loans have been serviced by one or more servicers other than the Servicer prior to the Closing Date under servicing standards set forth in the Guide or as otherwise set forth by Freddie Mac.
+The Mortgage Loans have been serviced by one or more servicers (including the entity that will act as Servicer on the Closing Date) prior to the Closing Date under servicing standards set forth in the Guide or as otherwise set forth by Freddie Mac.
 There is a risk that any prior servicer may not have followed such requirements, which may result in the Mortgage Loans experiencing a higher rate of Realized Losses than if the Mortgage Loans had been serviced in accordance with such requirements.